 I am showing you the correct way to do these kyphosis exercises, so that you don’t just strengthen your rounded back muscles, but that you straighten + strengthen your back muscles.

 You see, if you are strengthening your rounded muscles, then you might be actually ruining your posture even further.

 You need to both straighten + strengthen you muscles.
-That’s why these exercises are some of the best posture and kyphosis exercises!
+That’s why these back exercises for posture are some of the best kyphosis exercises!

 Ready?
 Let’s go fix our posture!

 The 7 Best Posture and Kyphosis Exercises for People Who Sit All Day.

 In all fours position, slide one leg back while lifting opposite arm up parallel to your torso.
 Bring back to original position and repeat for other side.
 Go here if you want to see to see more bird dog exercise variations.